Fed's Mester strongly backs U.S. rate hike as prudent first step

 She predicted "above trend" gross domestic product growth of 2.5 to 2.75 percent for the fourth quarter of 2015 and for all of 2016, and an inflation rebound as the effects of weak commodities and the strong dollar wane.

-Mester also predicted wage growth and a further improvement in the U.S. labour market, where unemployment has fallen to about half of its 10-percent recessionary high.
+Mester also predicted wage growth and a further improvement in the U.S. labor market, where unemployment has fallen to about half of its 10-percent recessionary high.

 (Reporting by Jonathan Spicer and Ann Saphir; Editing by Andrea Ricci)